 Who decides when it’s time to make snow?

 The NSAA Operations staff will decide when it’s time to make snow and will base their decision on two factors.
-First, they must determine that they will be able to use our resources responsibly; water, electricity, labor and your money.
-Second, the conditions must be favorable and sustainable.
-“Favorable conditions” aren’t just about the temperatures being cold enough.
+First, the conditions must be favorable and sustainable and second, the resources must be used responsibly; water, electricity, labor and your money.
+“Favorable” conditions aren’t just about the temperatures being cold enough.
 Other aspects such as humidity and wind must also be considered.
 We’ll be setting our parameters according to this chart below showing the variable snow making conditions:

 How is the snowmaking loop created?